As a complementary medicine, it is helpful in treating behavioral symptoms effectively

 To put it simply, allopathy treats specific symptoms with quick results, while ayurveda works on the premise that all disorders (whether physical or mental) result from an imbalance of one of more of the factors mentioned above.
 Effective treatment, practitioners believe, lies only in the holistic approach.
 It is this approach that leads psychiatrists to believe that ayurveda may hold the possibilities of a complementary, if not alternative treatment, for mental health issues.

-“produces significant results as a complementary treatment method to allopathy in disorders such as depression, anxiety and OCD.
-There have been studies conducted where the dependency on allopathic medicine was reduced with a simultaneous increase in the ayurvedic dosage,” says Dr D Sudhakar, assistant director of the Advanced Centre forin Mental Health at NIMHANS.
+“Ayurveda produces significant results as a complementary treatment method to allopathy in disorders such as depression, anxiety and OCD.
+There have been studies conducted where the dependency on allopathic medicine was reduced with a simultaneous increase in the ayurvedic dosage,” says Dr D Sudhakar, assistant director of the Advanced Centre for Ayurveda in Mental Health at NIMHANS.
 He adds that there have also been cases where dependency on allopathic medication has been completely eliminated.

 The human being is a constitution of the mind, body, soul and senses, also called Manas, Sarira, Atma and Indriya respectively.
 This includes psychological senses (Gyanendriya) and physical organs (Karmendriya).
 The dynamics of these primary constituents govern the health of a person.